pxsocs/warden/README.md

 # INSTALLATION

 There are two methods to install the WARden.
 The recommended one is to install inside a docker container.
-This is typically more stable.
+This is typically more stable in most systems.

 1. [Install using Docker](#docker_install)